top of page

 3. Choose the Right Tools

 A high-performing team needs a shared workspace, not scattered WhatsApp messages.
+My go-to stack includes:

 • ClickUp – task management and project tracking